liaozenghua/HMP/README.md

-# Few-shot named entity recognition with hybrid multi-prototype learning
+# Few-shot named entity recognition with hybrid multi-prototype learning (The code and data are being collated and updated, and the official version will be released in this project later.)

 This repository contains the open-sourced official implementation of the paper: